Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams

-Cases 1.5--1.7 examine the influence of the experimental grid density on the reconstruction accuracy in the presence of noise.
+\paragraph{Influence of noise on results} Cases 1.5--1.7 in Tab.~\ref{tab:Ex1_stat} examine the influence of the experimental grid density on the reconstruction accuracy in the presence of noise.
 As expected, a finer grid reduces $\errA$ and $\errM$.
 Increasing the number of load levels to four while keeping the grid fixed provides also lower errors.
 This suggests that a dense experimental grid can be substituted with more load levels, which can be helpful when high-resolution measurements are unavailable.

-As illustrated in Fig.~\ref{fig:Ex1_err}a, the identification error increases toward the right end of the sheet with a peak where the force $P$ is applied.
-This error peak is primarily induced by the material mesh inexactly capturing $\EA$ (compare Cases 1.8--1.10 with 1.3).
-In contrast, the error at the left end remains unaffected by the noise level, despite the low sensitivity of $f(\mq)$ to $\EA_1$ (Fig.~\ref{fig:Ex1_sens}a).
+As illustrated in Fig.~\ref{fig:Ex1_err}a, the identification error increases toward the right end of the bar with a peak where the force $P$ is applied.
+This error peak is primarily induced by the material mesh inexactly capturing $\Astf(\xi)$, as shown in the differences between Cases~1.8--1.10 and Case~1.3 in Fig.~\ref{fig:Ex1_err}a.
+In contrast, the error at the left end remains unaffected by the noise level, despite the low sensitivity of $f(\mq)$ to $\Astf_1$ (Fig.~\ref{fig:Ex1_sens}a).
 This discrepancy likely arises from the noise profile relative to the measured displacements (see Eq.~\eqref{e:noise}).

-In Case 1.11, data from two different experiments (independent of Case 1.10), is combined to reduce error growth along the sheet and its characteristic peak ($n_\mrll = 4$, $n_\mrlc = 2\times4$).
-These experiments include the one shown in Fig.~\ref{fig:Ex1_statDef} and another with the point force and fixation swapped.
+In Case 1.11, data from two different experiments (independent of Case 1.10) are combined to reduce error growth along the bar and its characteristic peak ($n_\mrll = 4$, $n_\mrlc = 2\times4$).
+These experiments include the one shown in Fig.~\ref{fig:Ex1_stat} and another with the point force and fixation swapped.
 As shown in Fig.~\ref{fig:Ex1_err}b, this objective is only partially achieved: the maximum error is reduced, but a considerable error is introduced on the left side, likely due to a challenging material distribution.
 As a result, the average error increases to $\errA=4.42\pm1.05\%$, compared with $\errA=3.45\pm1.04\%$ for Case 1.10.
-In all cases in Tab.~\ref{tab:Ex1_A}, the inverse algorithm requires 11--13 iterations, indicating that noise has little effect on optimization convergence.
+In all cases in Tab.~\ref{tab:Ex1_stat}, the inverse algorithm requires 11--13 iterations, indicating that noise has little effect on optimization convergence.